codingABI/SenderReceiver/README.md

 ## Sender 1 (433 MHz ASK)
 To be done...
 ## Sender 5 (433 MHz LoRa)
-Sensor for the slot of a mailbox.
+Sensor for a mailbox.
 When the lid of the slot is opened, a magnetic reed switch triggers and sends a LoRa signal to the receiver.
 Additionally once per day the current battery voltage and the magnetic reed switch state will also be sent to the receiver.

 Hardware:
 * Microcontroller ATmega328P (without crystal, in 8 MHz-RC mode.
 Board manager: "ATmega328 on a breadboard (8 MHz internal clock)" )